"Elite" asparagus conquers Germany's former East

 The average German eats almost 2 kg a year, he says, one of the highest consumption rates in the world.

-Last year Germany saw a record harvest of 103,000 metric tons (113,538 tons), as household consumption rose 7 percent.
+Last year Germany saw a record harvest of 103,000 tonnes, as household consumption rose 7 percent.
 The world's largest producers are China and Peru, which cultivate the green crop.

 DON'T BOIL TOO LONG